RedCliff’s Long History

 By Steven DeMille, LCMHC

 RedCliff was also the major contributor to a separate outcome study published a few years ago in the Journal of Therapeutic Schools and Programs.
 In addition to the various outcome studies, RedCliff published the first physiological outcome study which showed that not only does a participant’s mental health improve but their general health improves as well.

 This allows us to monitor our services and make improvements as needed.
-All information will be kept confidential and when information is used for program development trainings, or collected for analysis, all identifying information is removed and your identity and your child’s will be completely anonymous.
+All information will be kept confidential.
+When information is used for program development trainings, or collected for analysis, all identifying information is removed.
+Your identity and your child’s will be completely anonymous.

 Thank you to everyone who has participated with us over the last twenty-five years.
 And thank you to those who continue to do so.
 Your support of RedCliff’s effort to provide the highest quality services also helps future parents when they ask “does your program work?”